Omi-17/Omi-17/README.md

-# Warm Greetings from Om 👋
+# Hi there, I'm Om 👋

 A coding enthusiast eager to shovel out the wonders of "web" rummaging his way through serenity